-He previously worked at the Center for International Development at the Harvard Kennedy School as a Program Manager, where he oversaw a broad range of research projects, including field-based RCTs and a pool of funding for exploratory researcher-policymaker engagements.
+Prior to his time at OpenBiome, he worked at the Center for International Development at the Harvard Kennedy School as a Program Manager, where he oversaw a broad range of research projects, including field-based RCTs and a pool of funding for exploratory researcher-policymaker engagements.

 He is a co-founder of the Philani Family Fund, which provides emergency housing and scholarships for impoverished women in the informal settlements around Cape Town, South Africa, and formerly served as the Regional Director for Children of South Africa (CHOSA, Inc), a US-based non-profit organization that helps community-based organizations better serve orphans and vulnerable children.

 He holds a Master in Public Affairs degree from the Woodrow Wilson School at Princeton University and a BA in history from Colby College.

 Justin Chen, PhD